 Kayla has performed at many national and regional music events and festivals including the Millennium Music Conference and Showcase, the Cape May Singer-Songwriter Festival, Heroes of Dirt (world movie premier), Musikfest, Electric City Music Festival, Riverside Music Festival, Muses in the Vineyard, etc. She’s opened for many touring bands including I the Victor (Jackal tour), Victory Dance (Let’s Get Weird tour), Sarah Blacker (Boston), AJ Croix (NJ), and played a duet with legendary blues harmonica player, James Supra, at the 2018 LVMA Awards Show.
 She has trained and performed her music at national conferences in Phoenix and Philadelphia.

-Kayla has an ever-growing catalog of original music including her The Difference Between Fine and Okay CD, her Awkward and Absent SP, and her original music appearing on 4 compilation CDs.
-She’s been covered in Youth Today, Steel Notes Magazine, Lehigh Valley Underground, and the subject of the Martin Guitar funded documentary “yes i can, yes i will, yes i am” which documented her Youth Artist in Residence role (2014 & 2015) helping connect homeless and at-risk youth with music as well as emceeing the Martin Guitar Singer-Songwriter Series and serving as the alternative music performing artist.
+In addition to numerous TV appearances, Kayla has been featured in Youth Today, Steel Notes Magazine, Modern Rock Review, Lehigh Valley Underground and the subject of a 2015 Martin Guitar Foundation funded documentary “yes i can, yes i will, yes i am” about her Youth Artist in Residence role (2014 & 2015) helping connect homeless and at-risk youth with music as well as serving as the emcee of the Martin Guitar Singer-Songwriter Series where she was also the alternative music performing artist.